 Stainless Steel Straws

 With many people trying to cut down on single-use plastics, having a huge stock of straws at home is therefore not the most environmentally-friendly choice.
-If you know someone who enjoys sipping their cocktails through a straw, this pack of metal straws is a great gift.
+If you know someone who enjoys sipping their cocktails through a straw or is concerned about the wellbeing of the turtles, this pack of metal straws is a great gift.
 They’re the perfect size for a stocking stuffer, but they make a thoughtful hostess gift as well.
 This pack comes with nine different straws in five different styles, including a wide straw for boozy milkshakes, and shorter straws for rocks glasses.
 Most importantly, the package also comes with two handy cleaners, but the straws are all dishwasher safe.

 Cucina Prima Cocktail Shaker Set

 If you’re gifting a cocktail shaker, it certainly must be the best.
 Don’t give a friend or family member a cheap aluminum shaker that will just leak everywhere.
 Boston shakers are the tool of choice for professional bartenders, and they’re not as scary to use at home as you would think.
 This set comes with a stainless-steel shaker cup, and a tempered shaker glass- a much better choice than an all-metal set.
 An all-metal shaker may be cheaper, but as the metal gets cold, it seizes up, which can lead to leaks or a shaker that won’t separate.
 This won’t happen with a heavy-duty, tempered glass cup.